IntelLabs/vdms/README.md

 ## Deletion Capabilities

 This version of VDMS provides two methods to delete content from the VDMS.
 Currently, bot methods are active deletion methods that require the user to perform a query that identifies which entities and images should be deleted.
-This implementation introduces two new special property keywords "__deletion__" and "__expiration__" to the API.
+This implementation introduces two new special property keywords "\_deletion" and "\_expiration" to the API.

-##### __deletion__
+##### \_deletion
-The __deletion__ query allows a user to delete the content within VDMS that is associated with a find query (FindImage, FindEntity, FindDescriptor).
+The \_deletion query allows a user to delete the content within VDMS that is associated with a find query (FindImage, FindEntity, FindDescriptor).
 In order to use this query, the

 ##### \_\_expiration\_\_
 The \_\_expiration\_\_ keyword allows for the removal of data that is based on the time of creation and a relative parameter that indicates the lifetime of value.
 Similar to the \_\_deletion\_\_ keyword, a query must be performed to remove data from the database.
 A user must add the \_\_expiration\_\_ keyword as a property along with a value that corresponds with the minimum number of seconds the data should reside within VDMS.

-When the __expiration__ keyword is used when adding data, the keyword __creation__ is automatically generated for the newly added data.
-Both of the keywords __expiration__ and __creation__ are properties that can be retrieved in results of find queries.
+When the \_expiration keyword is used when adding data, the keyword \_creation is automatically generated for the newly added data.
+Both of the keywords \_expiration and \_creation are properties that can be retrieved in results of find queries.

-The follow code snippet shows the creation of an entity with the __expiration__ flag
+The follow code snippet shows the creation of an entity with the \_expiration flag

 addEntity = {} \
 addEntity["_ref"] = 2 \